gravelee/Technicon/README.md

 RUNNING

 	Uncomment the code of RenovationContractorApp and change the persistance to create and comment the actual queries.
-Then comment the code that imports the data from csv to database and uncomment the queries, set the persistance to update and you are ready to go!
+Run the application file.
+Then comment the code that imports the data from csv to database and uncomment the queries, set the persistance to update.
+Run the code and the queries will run smoothly.

 That is it!
 Thank you for using Technicon application.